numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 the same capabilities as NumPy datatypes have.
 The current structure also makes reasoning about and modifying datatypes harder.
-The current datatypes are not well encapsulated, so modifications targeting a single datatype inevitably touches code involving others.
+The current datatypes are not well encapsulated, so modifications targeting a single datatype inevitably touch code involving others.
-As detailed in NEP 41, the desired general design is to create classes for each of the NumPy-provided datatypes, meaning that ``np.dtype("float64")`` is an instance of a ``Float64`` class which is a subclass of ``np.dtype``.
+As detailed in NEP 41, the desired general design is to create classes for each of the NumPy-provided datatypes, meaning that ``np.dtype("float64")`` returns an instance of a ``Float64`` class which is a subclass of ``np.dtype``.
 ``np.dtype[float64]`` will also be used to denote this class.
 This will allow moving all logic into special methods on the ``np.dtype`` subclasses.
-This ``DType`` class would then serve as the central extension point  for adding new types to NumPy.
+This ``DType`` class would then serve as the central extension point  for adding new dtypes to NumPy.

 This document proposes the new API for the datatypes itself.
 A second proposal NEP 43 details proposed changes to the universal